swwind/swwind.github.io-legacy/docs/useful-things.md

 <span class="truth">Hey boy!</span>
 ```

 It will be rendered with black background and black text color.
-If you move your mouse over it, the color of text will become white and then you can see the words in it.
+If you move your mouse hover it, the color of text will become white and then you can see the words in it.

 Idea from <https://moegirl.org>